pwang00/pietcc/README.md

 # PietCC

-PietCC is a Rust interpreter and compiler for the [Piet](https://www.dangermouse.net/esoteric/piet.html) esoteric language.
+PietCC is a Rust interpreter and compiler for the [Piet](https://www.dangermouse.net/esoteric/piet.html) esoteric language using LLVM as a backend.
+To read more about the compiler, visit this [writeup](https://github.com/pwang00/pietcc/blob/main/Compiler.md).

 ## Organization